General information and tips for prospective fellowship applicants

 • For full-time sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to Native American healthcare OR tribal public policy.
 Open to U.S. citizens, permanent residents, and U.S. nationals.

 • Up to $5,000 for tuition, room and board, or other educational expenses.
-Students who win as sophomores may re-apply in the junior year.
+Students who win as sophomores may re-apply in their junior year.

 • Minimum 3.55 cumulative GPA.